gabelwright/Linux-Server-Setup/README.md

 	- save <kbd>ctrl</kbd>+<kbd>O</kbd> and exit <kbd>ctrl</kbd>+<kbd>X</kbd>

+6. Prevent file indexing from a web browser:

+	- `sudo a2dismod autoindex`

 7. Restart apache2 one last time and enjoy your new website!

 	- `sudo service restart apache2`